akd-io/pico8/picotron/drive/projects/stat/stats.md

   - Observed value `201225.0` and `40211391.0` in `stat.lua` output.
   - See [code references](#987-search)
 - `stat(988)` (undocumented)
+  - Returns `1.0` if both left and right control keys are held down, and `0.0` otherwise.
+  - Found by `@kutuptilkisi` on Discord.
   - See [code references](#988-search)

 ## Official `stat()` documentation